Teddymannen/mataffaren-case-updated/README.md

 Our goal was to be able to use normal for-loops to test multiple endpoints for categories and products instead of using `nextRequest`.
 We achieved this goal.

 We didn't transfer all tests from postman to the test-runners.

+We think that it was easier to write the tests using our own test runner and Visual Studio Code compared to Postman.
+We might have some bias as the logic was already written in Postman and we just had to rewrite it in our test-runners.

 ## Test results